Home > Biking

 The Best Bike Phone Mounts of 2024

-Whether you’re out for a quick romp on the singletrack or you’re in the midst of an all-day road ride, we've found the best bike phone mount for your next two-wheeled adventure.
+Whether youโ€™re out for a quick romp on the singletrack or youโ€™re in the midst of an all-day road ride, we've found the best bike phone mount for your next two-wheeled adventure.

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

 These days, between navigation apps, music streaming services, and social workout platforms like Zwift and Strava, many cyclists rely on access to their phones while seated in the saddle.
-For these riders, the smartphone functions like the dashboard display of a car — information, connectivity, and controls that all exist in a single convenient location.
+For these riders, the smartphone functions like the dashboard display of a car โ€” information, connectivity, and controls that all exist in a single convenient location.

-However, contemporary smartphones aren’t cheap.
-If you are going to choose to keep your phone attached to your bike while you ride at high speeds and through rough terrain, you’ll want to know that it will stay firmly attached.
+Modern smartphones arenโ€™t cheap, however, so if you are going to choose to keep your phone attached to your bike while you ride at high speeds or through rough terrain, youโ€™ll want to know that it will stay firmly attached.
+Thatโ€™s where bike phone mounts come in handy.
+These devices are designed to keep your smartphone securely attached to your handlebars while you ride, with your display plainly visible.

-Head down to our buyer’s guide for the full scoop on the different types of mounts on our list, and check out our chart for side-by-side pricing and compatibility comparisons.
-Also, have your burning questions hashed out in our FAQ.
+In this guide, weโ€™ve compiled our favorite bike phone mounts available in 2024 and included various styles with different strengths and weaknesses.
+Head down to our buyer’s guide and our price & value section for the full scoop on the different types of mounts on our list, and check out our comparison chart for side-by-side pricing and compatibility comparisons.

 The Best Bike Phone Mounts of 2024

-• Best for Gravel, road, and commuter cyclists
+• Best for: Gravel, road, mountain, commuting

-• Materials Anodized aluminum
+• Materials: Anodized aluminum

 Pros